Estimate Time7 min

 Key takeaways

-• A nonqualified deferred compensation (NQDC) plan lets you invest a sizable portion of your compensation on a pre-tax basis.
+• A nonqualified deferred compensation (NQDC) plan lets you defer a sizable portion of your compensation on a pre-tax basis.

-• The potential benefits of investing the money that would otherwise go to taxes can be significantly higher than the results of investing after-tax money in a taxable brokerage account.
+• The potential benefits of deferring the money that would otherwise go to taxes can be significantly higher than the results of investing after-tax money in a taxable brokerage account.

 • NQDCs are not risk-free: If your company becomes insolvent, you may lose most of your money.